jakcodex/muledump/README.md

+## Important Changes from Upstream Muledump

+Muledump has traditionally used Yahoo's YQL service to process account data.
+This no longer works as Deca rate limits IPs making those requests.

+This version of Muledump removed YQL and replaces it with the less graceful direct request.

+#### Why is this "less graceful"?

+In a nutshell, browsers don't like it when a website requests a URL on another website via Javascript.
+Yahoo YQL explicitly approves this sort of request, so it is fine.
+But ROTMG's servers do not.

+In order to use this version of Muledump you need to be using Chrome with [this extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi) to disable CORS.
+This extension when enabled will disable this security feature to enable Muledump to work.

 ## Synopsis

 This tool allows you to list contents of all your accounts in a single page (characters, their stats and items, items in vaults).
 Also it generates a summary of all the items - you probably saw screenshots of these in trading forum ([example](http://i755.photobucket.com/albums/xx195/Ind3sisiv3/Ilovemuledump.png)).